thumblemonks/riot/README.markdown

 **COMING SOON:** Protest will look into test/protest\_macros, but not today.

 #### Assertion macros

-If you want to add special macros to an Assertion, this is only slightly more tricky.
-The trickiness is simply understanding when and why to do so.
-Assertion macros are statements that can be appended to `asserts` or `denies` statements; similar to the `equals` or `raises` statements.
-Your assertion must know how and when to evaluate the provided block (if there is one), and what a failure looks like.
+If you want to add special macros to an Assertion, this is as easy as adding them to a Context.
 Similar to Context macros, Assertion macros are included into the Assertion class.

 For instance, let's say you wanted to add a macro for verifying that the result of an assertion is the same kind\_of object as you would expect.
 You would define the macro like so:

     module Custom
       module AssertionMacros
-        def kind_of(expected, &block)
+        def kind_of(expected_class)
-          assert_block do |scope|
-            actual = scope.instance_eval(&block)
           actual.kind_of?(expected) || failure("expected kind of #{expected}, not #{actual.inspect}")
-          end
         end
       end # AssertionMacros
     end # Custom